-It goes without saying that under this language these uses would very rarely contribute to Housing that costs no more than 30 percent of a household’s monthly income, as defined by the U.S. Department of Housing and Urban Development., as they are intended to.
+It goes without saying that under this language these uses would very rarely contribute to affordable housing, as they are intended to.
 Very few affordable housing developments would house people under uses that reduce their total occupancy by 2/3 when compared to other uses.

 7. Group Residential as CUP in unpermitted R Zones